veloren/book/src/intro/what.md

 ## What status is the project currently in?

 Veloren is currently undergoing a from-scratch rewrite.
-The old engine is playable and is rather fun to explore, although all new development work is focussed on the new engine.
+The old engine is playable and is rather fun to explore, but all new development work is focussed on the new engine.